-Shindo Yoshin Ryu Jujutsu went through further generations before the torch was finally passed to Hironori Ohtsuka.
-The next generation was Matakichi Inose (1852 – 1921) and finally Ohtsuka Sensei’s teacher Tatsusaburo Nakayama (1870 – 1933).
-Naturally each generation spawned its own offshoots, but very few survived the social turmoil and changing climate in terms of modernization of the Martial Arts of the late nineteenth and early twentieth centuries.
+Shindo Yoshin Ryu Jujutsu went through further generations before Ohtsuka Hironori became initiated to its highest level through his teacher Nakayama Tatsusaburo (1870 – 1933).
+Naturally each generation spawned its own offshoots, but very few survived the social turmoil and changing climate in terms of modernization of the martial arts of the late nineteenth and early twentieth centuries.
 The only remaining active strand of Shindo Yoshin Ryu is the one currently lead by Toby Threadgill Kaicho of the Takamura Ha Shindo Yoshin Ryu.

 What about the content and character of Shindo Yoshin Ryu Jujutsu?
 It is said that present day Wado Ryu Karate has influences from Yagyu Ryu Kenjutsu as well as from the short sword techniques of Toda Ryu.
 At which particular point these influences entered the system is open to speculation.

-With Yagyu Ryu Kenjutsu we can identify movements similar to the body evasions used in what we now call Nagashizuki, and the redirecting hand techniques echo similar techniques in Toda Ryu.
 It is entirely possible that it was Ohtsuka Sensei who adapted these techniques from his exposure to various Ryu-Ha in his early career.
-But also the sword-school influences of Nakayama, or teachers from a previous generation, cannot be discounted as other possible sources.
+But also the sword-school influences of Nakayama, or teachers from a previous generation cannot be discounted as other possible sources.
 It needs the resources of dedicated and committed researcher to untangle that particular web.